Closing a limited company is known by several terms – dissolution, company strike-off, and liquidation.

 What happens if I do not notify interested parties

-If you do not follow these steps or any of the processes outlined in the Strike-Off, you may be open to prosecution or a fine.
+You may be open to prosecution or a fine if you do not follow these steps or any of the processes outlined in the Strike-Off.
 It will also delay the Strike-Off, plus its possible parties who previously did not know about the Strike-Off may now object.

 What loose ends are left?

-After following all of the above steps, you may still need to revisit our checklist for loose ends.
+After following the above steps, you may still need to revisit our checklist for loose ends.
 These may include:

 - Transferring website domains (or cancelling them)